Table of Contents[Hide][Show]

 When someone in my family has a stomach ache or is experiencing any sort of digestive distress (from perhaps eating out or too many sweets at a party), slippery elm is by far my favorite astringent medicinal herb (besides bitters) to use as a soothing tonic.

-Slippery Elm is an herb native to North America and is derived from the inner bark of the elm tree.
-It has long been used by Traditional Cultures in the New World for a variety of ailments, but its use as a digestive aid is probably the most popular.
+Slippery elm is an herb native to North America and is derived from the inner bark of the elm tree.
+It has long been used by traditional cultures in the New World for a variety of ailments, but its use as a digestive aid is probably the most popular.

-Not that this matters much (to me at least), but the FDA has even approved Slippery Elm as a safe, demulcent substance, which means that it relieves minor pain and inflammation in mucous membranes such as what lines the digestive system.
+Not that this matters much (to me at least), but the FDA has even approved slippery elm as a safe, demulcent substance, which means that it relieves minor pain and inflammation in mucous membranes such as what lines the digestive system.
+(1)

-The ability to temporarily reduce inflammation and pain makes Slippery Elm especially helpful for conditions such as IBS and colitis.
+The ability to temporarily reduce inflammation and pain makes the benefits of slippery elm especially helpful for conditions such as IBS and colitis.
 It can also soften and add bulk to stools, so it is useful for both diarrhea and constipation issues.

 Truthfully, I’ve found that you don’t need anywhere near 28-36 drops per dose.
 I give myself or my family maybe 10-15 drops in an ounce or so of water and that typically works fine the very first time.
 I occasionally need to give another dose a few hours later, but most of the time, one dose works wonders!

 The next time you are at the health food store, pick up a bottle of Slippery Elm tincture that is vetted as sustainably grown and harvested.

 Keep it in your wellness cabinet with your other herbs and whole food supplements.